The Baby Doll Night

 The Baby Doll Night (ليلة البيبي دول, translit.
-Leilet El-Baby Doll) is an Egyptian political comedy-drama film released in June 2008.
+Leilet El-Baby Doll) is a 2008 Egyptian political comedy-drama film by Adel Adeeb.
+The film encountered controversy for its high production cost, poor box office performance and controversial plot.

 Plot

 As the film progresses, Awadein realizes that Srg.
 Peter was the prison warden at Abu Ghraib and that he is also staying at the hotel that he intends to bomb.
-Events reach their climax when Shoukry betrays Awadein upon realizing that the bombing of the hotel is a futile act that will only result in the murder of innocent people.
+Events reach a climax when Shoukry betrays Awadein upon realizing that the bombing of the hotel is a futile act that will only result in the murder of innocent people.

 Cast and crew

 Main cast

 Main cast of the film, as listed on its website.